audrl1010/EasyMakePhotoPicker/README.md

 ### Cell
 PhotosViewConfigure provides Cells (PhotoCell, VideoCell, LivePhotoCell, and CameraCell) to be displayed in PhotosView.

-- To provide PhotoCell, `UICollectionViewCell` must inherit `PhotoCellable` protocol.
+- To provide PhotoCell, `UICollectionViewCell` must conform the `PhotoCellable` protocol.
-- To provide LivePhotoCell, the `UICollectionViewCell` must inherit the `LivePhotoCellable` protocol.
+- To provide LivePhotoCell, the `UICollectionViewCell` must conform the `LivePhotoCellable` protocol.
 - To provide VideoCell, `UICollectionViewCell` must inherit `VideoCellable` protocol.
-- To provide CameraCell, the `UICollectionViewCell` must inherit the `CameraCellable` protocol.
+- To provide CameraCell, the `UICollectionViewCell` must conform the `CameraCellable` protocol.

 > Note: one of the cells must conform `PhotoCellable`, `LivePhotoCellable`, or `VideoCellable`.
 This is because `PhotosView` is implemented in the `MVVM architecture` and the Protocol determines what kind of `CellViewModel` it is.
 If cell conform the `PhotoCellable` protocol, cell are provided with `PhotoViewModel`. if the cell conform the `LivePhotoCellable` protocol, cell are provided with `LivePhotoCellViewModel`. if the cell conform the `VideoCellable` protocol, cell are provided with `VideoCellViewModel`.
 Thanks to the MVVM architecture, you can easily create a UI for the desired cell using the state values of the CellViewModel.